Ferrelview, Missouri

 Ferrelview is a village in Platte County, Missouri in the United States.
 It is within the Kansas City metropolitan area.
-The population was 451 at the 2010 census.
+The population was 642 at the 2020 census.

 History

-A post office called Ferrelview was established in 1925, and remained in operation until 1962.
+A post office called Ferrelview was established in 1925, and remained in operation as an independent post office until 1962 and at that time became a sub contracted post office and served the community as a full service post office until December 1981.
 The community derives its name from Mollie Ferrel Heady, a local land owner.